 Since publishing that research, I have continued working on the need for greater educational respect for the various forms of contemporary urban music and the related forms of music-making (DJing, MCing/rapping, beat-making and so forth).

-In 2021, I am Principal Investigator for the AHRC-funded Contemporary Urban Music for Inclusion Network (or CUMiN for short), with Professor Pam Burnard (Cambridge University) as Co-Investigator.
+In 2022-3, I have been Principal Investigator for the AHRC-funded Contemporary Urban Music for Inclusion Network (or CUMiN for short), with Professor Pam Burnard (Cambridge University) as Co-Investigator.
 I have working partnerships with Musical Futures, Ableton, Future DJs, Ruff Sqwad Arts Foundation, DJ School UK and others, and seek to use my research in the future to support wider opportunities in Music Education, such that all those who are passionate about music can access and enjoy music in schools and gain suitable music qualifications.

 My main research interest at present is Music Education.
 More specifically, I am interested in the possibility for wider inclusion in music education through greater engagement with contemporary urban musics (hip hop, EDM, grime, house, techno and so forth) and the use of music technology (from Ableton Push to DJ Decks) as a performance tool for use in mainstream educational contexts (eg GCSE Music qualifications).